Configure and Manage Stopwords and Stoplists for Full-Text Search

 For more information, see New Full-Text Stoplist (General Page).

-To make use of a stoplist in queries, you must associate it with a full-text index.
+To use a stoplist in queries, you must associate it with a full-text index.
 You can attach a stoplist to a full-text index when you create the index, or you can alter the index later to add a stoplist.

 In Object Explorer, expand the server.